 Italy is on track to generate e-commerce market revenue of more than $18 million in 2020, with a projected annual growth rate of 7.3%.

 The country’s more than 19 million e-commerce users are projected to grow 10% by 2020, with each shopper anticipated to spend more than $1,000 online yearly.
-The most popular segment in Italy’s e-commerce market has been electronics and media [create a graphic with these categories], with a market volume so far in 2020 of $5.3 million.
+The most popular segment in Italy’s e-commerce market has been electronics and media, with a market volume so far in 2020 of $5.3 million.

 Not only is Japan one of the world’s largest e-commerce and m-commerce markets, it’s also one of the fastest-growing.
 The country’s annual online sales are more than $100 billion, with the most sales coming from the toy, DIY and hobby segments, channeled through the Rakuten platform.